 - The manufacturer of the truck’s parts

-Your lawyer will research every angle of the accident to consider who has ultimately negligent in what occurred.
+Your lawyer will research every angle of the accident to consider who was ultimately negligent.
 Without this legal expertise, you may miss crucial details that could hold the right person or organization responsible.

 Trucks are huge, heavy vehicles.
 Many of them are also carrying hazardous materials that could lead to fires or other dangerous conditions during an accident.
 For these reasons, the injuries from a truck accident are often very serious, even deadly.